jeis2497052/circleci-docs/jekyll/_cci2/deployment-integrations.md

 To deploy your application, add a [job]({{ site.baseurl }}/2.0/jobs-steps/#jobs-overview) to `.circleci/config.yml`.
 If your deploy requires any secrets, set them on the **Project Settings > Environment Variables** page of the CircleCI application.

-Below is a [simple example](https://github.com/CircleCI-Public/circleci-demo-workflows/tree/sequential-branch-filter) of deploying a Rails app after a successful build:
+Below is a [simple example](https://github.com/CircleCI-Public/circleci-demo-workflows/tree/sequential-branch-filter) of using [Workflows]({{ site.baseurl }}/2.0/workflows/) to deploy a Rails app on every successful build:

 ```yaml
 version: 2